Legcord/Legcord/README.md

 Check releases tab for precompiled packages for Linux, Windows and Mac OS (experimental).
 ### Manual:
 Alternatively you can run ArmCord from source (npm, nodejs required):
-1.Clone ArmCord repo: `git clonehttps://github.com/ArmCord/ArmCord.git`
+1. Clone ArmCord repo: `git clonehttps://github.com/ArmCord/ArmCord.git`
-2.Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies
-3.Compile/Package with `npm run package`
+3. Compile/Package with `npm run package`

 # FAQ
-## 1.Will I get banned from using it?
+## 1. Will I get banned from using it?

  -You are breaking Discord ToS if you decided to use client mods.
 But no one ever got banned from using ArmCord or any of the client mods included.
 If you wish to remove mods, check our documentation.
-## 2.How does this work?
+## 2. How does this work?

  -We are using official web app and adding some magic powder to make it all work!
-## 3.Can I use this on other architectures or operating systems?
+## 3. Can I use this on other architectures or operating systems?

  -Yes!
 ArmCord should work normally under Windows, ~~Mac OS~~ (Mac OS is broken see [#48](https://github.com/ArmCord/ArmCord/issues/48)) and Linux as long as it has NodeJS, npm and Electron support.